IBM/event-automation/_ep_1.1/02-installing/06a-installing-offline.md

 **Note:** Only applicable when you install {{site.data.reuse.ep_name}} on the {{site.data.reuse.openshift_short}}.

-Apply the catalog sources for the operator to the cluster by running the following command:
+Apply the catalog sources for the operators to the cluster by running the following command:

 For {{site.data.reuse.flink_long}}: